linuxliste/OSF/README.md

 To use this firmware, you will have to:
 * Donwload this firmware
-* Generate a file with your preferences (configuration file)
+* Generate a file with your preferences (with a GUI configurator)
 * Use a Segger Jlink device and a cable (this device replace the Stlink used for TSDZ2)
 * Flash the compiled firmware on the TSDZ8 controller
 * Flash also the file containing your preferences